DenzelBraithwaite/Vault-of-Knowledge/typescript.md

 # **Typescript**

-> _"Typescript quote here..."_
+> _"TypeScript is a typed superset of JavaScript that compiles to plain JavaScript."_
 >
+> -TypeScript Documentation

+> _"TypeScript is like adding training wheels to your JavaScript programming."_
+>
-> -Unknown
+> -John Papa

 <br>
 <br>

-## Overview
+## **Overview**

-Brief description of this guide...
+This guide is created as a reference point for TypeScript syntax, tips and best practices.

 <br>

 The material I've found is a mixture of:

+- Udemy, [TypeScript course](https://www.udemy.com/course/learn-typescript/) by Colt Steele

+- You.com [youchat](https://you.com/search?q=who+are+you&tbm=youchat&cfr=chat), an A.I. that helps you research the web.

--   finish this...
+- StackOverflow

--
+- YouTube

--   Other various websites
+- Other various websites...

 ---